 Concept Papers, Full Applications, and Replies to Reviewer Comments must be submitted in EERE Exchange no later than 5 p.m.
 Eastern on the dates provided on the cover page of this FOA.

-I. INTERGOVERNMENTAL REVIEW
+I. Intergovernmental Review

-This FOA is not subject to Executive Order 12372 - Intergovernmental Review of Federal Programs.
+Technology Office not subject to Executive Order 12372 This FOA is not subject to Executive Order 12372 - Intergovernmental Review of Federal Programs.

-J. FUNDING RESTRICTIONS
+J. Funding Restrictions